 In a stand mixer fitted with the paddle attachment, cream together the butter and sugar until light and fluffy, 3 to 4 minutes.
 Add the egg whites, one at a time, mixing well after each addition.
 Add the oil and the extracts.

-With the mixer running on low speed, add the dry mixture and the milk in two or three alternating batches and mix until just barely combined, Using a rubber spatula, gently folk in the sprinkles until they're evenly distributed.
+With the mixer running on low speed, add the dry mixture and the milk in two or three alternating batches and mix until just barely combined, Using a rubber spatula, gently fold in the sprinkles until they're evenly distributed.
 Distribute the batter among the cake pans or muffin cups, spreading it out evenly if using cake pans.

 Bake until a toothpick inserted into the center comes out clean.
 Begin checking for doneness at 25 minutes for cakes and 20 minutes for cupcakes.